srstanic/srstanic.github.io/_posts/2017-10-14-firebase-realtime-database-lists-sorting-pagination-filtering.md

         .then(function(snapshot){ ... })
 ```

-And here is the result we get.
+And here are the results for the given query:

 ```json
 {